 [Note: there is a rainbow gathering happening 15km from us over the month of June.
 Don’t follow any hippies there by mistake!
 And absolutely don’t let any of them come with you to the festival!
 Even if they do feel the universe is ‘giving them signs’ to come…

 How to walk to the festival from Malonty?

 [PLEASE DON’T TRY TO DRIVE THIS WAY!
 Driving instructions are at the bottom of the page]

 Here is a map with the walking directions and some photos below in case you’re one of those people who doesn’t know how to read maps…

 You drive up through Malonty and take a left at the sports field in the direction of Mezericy.

-Then after 1km you take a turning to the left and you will soon see the festival and the parking.
+Then after 1km you turn left down the hill (the road is not very good) and you will soon see the festival and after 500 metres you will see the parking.